abumalick/udacicards/README.md

 - clone the repository
 - install packages with `yarn` or `npm install`
 - run the app with `yarn start` or `npm run start`
-- scan the barcode/manually enter the url with `Expo` app on your phone or in a Android/iOS simulator
+- scan the barcode/manually enter the url in `Expo` app on your phone or in a Android/iOS simulator

 ## Table of Contents